 - Practice physical distancing, in conjunction with enhanced hand hygiene and cleaning protocols.

 - Implement measures to restrict the number of people within the physical space at any given time.

 - Consider using shifts to minimize close contact.

 - Consider supplemental portable handwashing stations where needed.

-- In situations where the learning environment permits appropriate physical distancing, the use of non-medical masks is a matter of personal choice.
-It is important not to stigmatize people wearing masks.
+- In situations where the learning environment permits appropriate physical distancing, and the use of face coverings such as non-medical masks is not required by a public health or a public safety order, the use of non-medical masks is a matter of personal choice.
+The use of non-medical masks may not be possible for people with certain health conditions.
+It is important not to stigmatize people about mask usage.

 - Apply the protocols listed in the Cleaning and Sanitizing, Physical Distancing, and PPE/Non-Medical Mask sections of this page.

 - Non-medical masks may be required based on levels of transmission in the community and where physical distancing cannot be maintained.